tdunning/t-digest/README.md

 before since we have been able to eliminate all fancy functions like sqrt, log or sin from the critical path (although sqrt _is_ faster than you might think).

+There are also suggestions that asymmetric scale functions would be useful.
+These would allow good single-tailed accuracy with (slightly) smaller digests.
+A paper has been submitted on this by the developer who came up with the idea and feedback from users about the utility of such scale functions would be welcome.

 ### Better Interpolation